When Is It Hurricane Season in Texas?

 • Excessive rain causes regional flooding.

-• Extreme wind shear can damage your home, vehicle, and additional forms of property through a number of means.
+• Extreme wind shear can damage your home, vehicle, and other forms of property through a number of means.

 • Wind damage can also lead to additional damage due to exposure.
 For example, if your roof were to become damaged from the wind during a tropical storm in Texas and exposed to the elements, water damage could also become a problem as the rain could access the inside of your home.